 Our keto chicken parmesan casserole, made with cauliflower rice and diced chicken, is the easiest, one-pan dinner!
-Bursting with flavor, this entire recipe takes less than 30-minutes to prepare and cook and will please everyone at your table because it is a WHOLE LOTTA YUM!
+Bursting with flavor, this healthy baked chicken parmesan casserole without pasta takes less than 30-minutes to make.
+It's a is a WHOLE LOTTA YUM!

-With cauliflower rice instead of pasta, shredded chicken, cream cheese, a marinara sauce, this keto chicken parmesan casserole is perfect for a busy weeknight dinner!
+With cauliflower rice instead of pasta, shredded chicken, 3 types of cheese, and a marinara sauce, this keto chicken parmesan casserole is perfect for a busy weeknight dinner!

 - With no breading or pasta anywhere in this dish, keto chicken parmesan casserole is perfect for those who follow a low-carb lifestyle.